meltano/meltano/docs/src/_getting-started/part1.md

 Let’s learn by example.

+Throughout this tutorial, we’ll walk you through one of many applications of Meltano.
+All of them are about:
+- connecting to data
+- processing it
+- and finally storing it in some permanent storage or pushing it to another component

-Throughout this tutorial, we’ll walk you through the creation of a end-to-end modern ELT stack.
-In this part, we're going to start with the data extraction process.
+In this part, we're going to start with connecting to data.

 We're going to take data from a "source", namely GitHub, and extract a list of commits to one repository.